Fully chaotic conservative models for some torus homeomorphisms: Proof of Theorem A

 and it will be 0 otherwise.

-We know that the closure $X$ of the orbit of $\omega$, is invariant by $\sigma$ and is also minimal for $\sigma$, from where we can obtain a minimal subshift $\sigma |_{X}$ (in particular it has no periodic orbits).
+We know that the closure $X$ of the orbit of $\omega$, is invariant under $\sigma$ and is also minimal for $\sigma$, from where we can obtain a minimal subshift $\sigma |_{X}$ (in particular it has no periodic orbits).

 Take its preimage $\pi^{-1}(X) \subset U_n$ and look at the restriction $g^k|_{\pi^{-1}(X)}$.
 We know that it has no periodic orbits because its projection does not have either.
 By the Krylov–Bogolyubov theorem, we know there exists a $g^k$-invariant probability measure $\mu_n$ supported in $\pi^{-1}(X)$, which must have no atoms, as their existence would in turn imply the existence of periodic orbits for $g^k|_{\pi^{-1}(X)}$.
-Let us then define
+Let us then define {

-Note that $\mathrm{supp}(\mu'_n) \cap U_n \neq \varnothing$ since $\mu'_n(U_n) \geq 1/n$, and that $\mu'_n$ is a $g$-invariant measure with no atoms.
+} Note that $\mathrm{supp}(\mu'_n) \cap U_n \neq \varnothing$ since $\mu'_n(U_n) \geq 1/n$, and that $\mu'_n$ is a $g$-invariant measure with no atoms.
 Let us now define the probability measure $\mu$ as

-Now, note that the probability $\mu$ has the following properties: \begin{itemize} \item It is invariant by $g$ because it is the countable sum of $g$-invariant measures, \item It has total support: its support intersects every open ball because $\{U_n\}_{n \in \mathbb{Z}^+}$ is a base for the usual topology, \item It has no atoms because each of the countably many $\mu_n$ has no atoms. \end{itemize}
+Now, note that the probability $\mu$ has the following properties: \begin{itemize} \item It is invariant under $g$ because it is the countable sum of $g$-invariant measures, \item It has total support: its support intersects every open ball because $\{U_n\}_{n \in \mathbb{Z}^+}$ is a base for the usual topology, \item It has no atoms because each of the countably many $\mu_n$ has no atoms. \end{itemize}

 By Oxtoby-Ulam's Theorem, we know there exists a change of coordinates $h: \T^2 \to \T^2$ such that $h_{\ast}(\mu) = \textnormal{Leb}$, the usual Lebesgue measure for $\T^2$, which concludes the proof. \end{proof}